 Amazing Experience with Lawsons Yukatan Excursions

 We had an amazing experience with Lawsons Yukatan Excursions this past September.
 You ask me, how does this fit into Pursuing Hospitality’s mission?
-I have learned so much from traveling and experiencing different cultures and ideas of hospitality.
-I think we can learn and take away from every experience and see how we can improve in the area of Hospitality.
+From traveling and experiencing different cultures and ideas of hospitality, I have learned so much.
+I think we can learn and take away from every experience and see how we can improve in the area of hospitality.
 By the way, don’t you just love the picture above of Gregg floating in a Cenote?

 We traveled to the Yukatan this past September by boat and met up with Lawsons Yukatan Excursions.
 From the beginning of planning the trip, the company was amazing at sending emails to share options and idea.
 The communication was open and very friendly.

 The first thing I noticed about their hospitality was, they ask about the group that was coming to visit them.
 They asked our name, ages and any concerns we might have.
 They even asked what type of drinks we would enjoy having in a cooler.
 Once they learned a little about us, they suggested some excursions that we might enjoy.

 We chose the Three Cenotes and Lunch excursion.
 Gregg and I have traveled a lot and have done many things.
 This is probably one of my favorite excursions.
 The Cenotes are amazing.
 I have never swum in Cenotes.
 The ones that we got to experience with no other guest around and we got to enjoy as much time as we wanted at each one.

 Then we ended at a wonderful local restaurant and ate so much food!
 The Yukatan food is delicious.
 At the restaurant, which was on the property of the Cenotes, were ladies there making fresh tortillas.
 If the picture below could smell, you would be jealous right now.